cran/serpstatr/README.md

 How to use
 ----------

-Get your [API key](https://serpstat.com/users/profile/).
+1. Get your [API key](https://serpstat.com/users/profile/).
 It is required in all package functions.

+2. Search analytics

 Check if you have enough limits to make API calls